Marcus Junius Brutus: Ides of March

 The ancient sources embellish the Ides with omens ignored, soothsayers spurned, and notes to Caesar spilling the conspiracy unread, all contributing to the dramatic and tragic propagandic stories of Caesar's death.
 The specific implementation of the conspiracy had Trebonius detain Antony – then serving as co-consul with Caesar – outside the senate house; Caesar was then stabbed to death almost immediately.
 The specific details of the assassination vary between authors: Nicolaus of Damascus reports some eighty conspirators, Appian only listed fifteen, the number of wounds on Caesar ranges from twenty-three to thirty-five.

-Plutarch reports that Caesar yielded to the attack after seeing Brutus's participation; Dio reported that Caesar shouted in Greek kai su teknon ("You too, child?").
+Plutarch reports that Caesar yielded to the attack after seeing Brutus' participation; Dio reported that Caesar shouted in Greek kai su teknon ("You too, child?").
 Suetonius' account, however, also cites Lucius Cornelius Balbus, a friend of Caesar's, as saying that the dictator fell in silence, with the possibility that Caesar spoke kai su teknon as a postscript.
 As dramatic death quotes were a staple of Roman literature, the historicity of the quote is unclear.
 The use of kai su, however, indicates the possibility of a curse, per classicists James Russell and Jeffrey Tatum.

 Immediately after Caesar's death, senators fled the chaos.
 None attempted to aid Caesar or to move his body.
 Cicero reported that Caesar fell at the foot of the statue of Pompey.
 His body was only moved after night fell, carried home to Caesar's wife Calpurnia.
 The conspirators travelled to the Capitoline Hill; Caesar's deputy in the dictatorship, Marcus Aemilius Lepidus, moved a legion of troops from the Tiber Island into the city and surrounded the forum.
 Suetonius reports that Brutus and Cassius initially planned to seize Caesar's property and revoke his decrees, but stalled out of fear of Lepidus and Antony.